 Unfortunately, this change in the Rules from 1 October 2019 will not retro-fit the new work condition for people who already have their Tier 4 leave.
 Eventually, all those switching from Tier 4 to Tier 2 will have the new condition, but meanwhile it perfectly fine to ask your Tier 2 employer if you can start on a temporary contract, and then become permanent when your Tier 2 leave is granted.
 They may well suggest this solution anyway.

-Please do not post a Comment asking for advice about your individual situation or about any types of work visa other than Tier 2.
 For advice queries, please see UKCISA's detailed guide to Working after Studies or contact the International Student Adviser at your institution or UKCISA's students' advice line.

 Andrew Humphrey is a freelance student adviser and trainer.
 He tweets at @andrew_humphrey.